csinva/imodels/readme.md

 <p align="center">
 Docs <a href="https://csinva.io/imodels/">🗂️</a>, Reference code implementation 🔗, Research paper 📄
 </br>
   More models coming soon!
-See also our [effective discretizers](https://csinva.io/imodels/util/discretizer.html) for data preprocessing.
+See also our <a href="https://csinva.io/imodels/util/discretizer.html">fast and effective discretizers</a> for data preprocessing.
 </p>

 The final form of the above models takes one of the following forms, which aim to be simultaneously simple to understand and highly predictive: